bidah/ff-empty-registry-demo/README.md

 The idea is to implement a module for creating and minting packs of NFTs.
 Will be based on logic from CryptoDappies <https://github.com/bebner/crypto-dappy/blob/master/cadence/contracts/DappyContract.cdc>

+# TODO

+**Roadmap:** Will build the contract and cards without composability.
+With that working turn into composable contract.

+-[x] first draft of dappy contract extracting the packs (family) funcitonality -[x] action card: create collection for families -[ ] action card: check if we have a collection

 # KNOWN ERRORS For Windows Users

 A few windows participants have struggled with a `throw Missing contract address for ${contractRef}.
 Perhaps it wasn't deployed?` error upon running yarn start.
 Thanks to KR, a participant in the bootcamp, we have discovered the issue is with the /packages/dapplib/src/rythm.js file.
 If you make the following changes to that file, it should work...